centrifugal/centrifuge-csharp/README.md

 **Best Practices Summary**

-1. ✅ Use `async void` for event handlers that need to perform async I/O
+1. ✅ Use `async void` for event handlers that need to perform async operations
-2. ✅ Always `await` SDK async methods (never block with `.Wait()` or `.Result`)
+2. ✅ Always `await` async methods - never block with `.Wait()`, `.Result`, or `.GetAwaiter().GetResult()`
-3. ✅ Always wrap `async void` handlers in `try-catch` to prevent crashes
+3. ✅ Always wrap `async void` handlers in `try-catch` to prevent application crashes
-4. ✅ Keep handlers fast - offload heavy CPU work to background tasks if needed
+4. ✅ Keep handlers fast - heavy CPU work should be offloaded to background tasks
-5. ⚠️ Avoid blocking operations - use async alternatives when available
+5. ✅ Message order is preserved - handlers are invoked synchronously on the receive thread

 ## Subscriptions